Welcome to Pando Infinity

 To have a deep understanding about this technology, let’s start by figuring out its definition.

 Blockchain is a decentralized database that stores information in blocks that are linked together by encryption and expanded over time to form a chain.
-Each block in the Blockchain will be linked to the previous block, containing information about the time that block was created along with a timecode and transaction data.
+Each block in the Blockchain will be linked to the previous block and contain information about the time that block was created along with a timecode and transaction data.

 Blockchain Trilemma includes three key factors of blockchain: Decentralization, Security and Scalability.